l-hendriks/kin-ad-network/README.md

 `success` is true if all checks passed and false if something went wrong.
 You do not get feedback on what went wrong.

+## Pricing

+Running this has a fixed cost and a per-request cost.
+The costs are calculated per environment.
+The fixed cost is $0.40 per month for the secrets manager.
+The per-request cost is roughly $5 per one million ad calls.
+There is no scalability limit.